4.152 Student Affairs & Enrollment Management

 - Required Display of University Decal or Hang Tag

-- The student or resident decal must be permanently affixed to the outside left of the rear windshield.
-On two (2) wheel vehicles, the decal shall be affixed to the rear fender.
+- The student or resident decal must be permanently affixed to the outside left of the rear windshield and must be clearly visible from outside of the vehicle, at any time the vehicle is parked on campus.
+On two-wheel vehicles, the decal shall be affixed to the rear fender.
 Where these provisions are not possible because of vehicle design, arrangements shall be made with the University Police Department to place the decal in some convenient location mutually agreed upon by the owner and the Police Department on a semester by semester basis.

 - Upon selling, trading, or otherwise changing ownership of a vehicle, the registration decal must be turned in to the University Police Department.
 This must be done before an additional vehicle can be registered.
 Duplicate registration decals may be purchased for a fee of Five dollars ($5.00) providing that the voided decal is turned in to the University Police Department.

-- Applications for the privilege of operating a motor vehicle on the campus each semester must be secured beginning with the registration for classes during that semester.
+- Applications for the privilege of parking a motor vehicle on the campus each semester must be secured beginning with the registration for classes during that semester.

-- Not displaying a decal will have a tolerance period at the beginning of each semester until the university's first (1st) class day after late registration.
+- Failing to display a decal or failing to register a vehicle will have a tolerance period at the beginning of each semester until the university's first (1st) class day after late registration.
 All other offenses are still enforceable during the "No Decal" tolerance period.

 - Moving Vehicle Regulations